Optimal Sampling for Data Freshness: Unreliable Transmissions with Random Two-way Delay

-holds for all $\delta\ge 0$, where $Y_1 \cdots Y_m$ are an i.i.d. sequence with the same distribution as $Y_{i,j}$'s. \end{assumption} When the forward channel is reliable, i.e., $\alpha=0$, then Assumption \ref{ass1} is negligible since Assumption \ref{ass1} (b) obviously holds by letting $v(\delta) = G(\delta)$.
+holds for all $\delta\ge 0$, where $Y_1, \ldots, Y_m$ are an i.i.d. sequence with the same distribution as the $Y_{i,j}$'s. \end{assumption} When the forward channel is reliable, i.e., $\alpha=0$, then Assumption \ref{ass1} is negligible by letting $v(\delta) = G(\delta)$.
 Thus, Assumption \ref{ass1} restricts on the choices of age penalty $p(\cdot)$ when $\alpha>0$.
-Note that the optimal sampling policy of the case $\alpha=0$ has been solved by \cite{sun2017update,sun2019sampling}.
+Note that the optimal sampling policy of the cases $\alpha=0$ and $X_{i,j}=0$ has been solved in \cite{sun2017update,sun2019sampling}.

 In the following corollary, we provide a list of age penalties $p(\cdot)$ that Assumption \ref{ass1} is satisfied for $\alpha>0$. \begin{corollary} For any one of the following conditions, Assumption \ref{ass1} holds: